General questions about the Quantile Framework

 In order to minimize the reading demand of some mathematics materials, some parts of a Quantile assessment are built with Lexile measures that are traditionally below expected reading levels of the students addressing the work.
 The effort is to diminish the reading demand so that the mathematics demand is what is being measured.

-The Quantile students’ measure indicates the student’s ability to successfully work with the math skills and concepts with a similar Quantile measure after an introductory lesson.
+The student Quantile measure indicates the student’s ability to successfully work with the math skills and concepts with a similar Quantile measure after an introductory lesson.
 The student Quantile measure is an indicator of ability when the student’s interaction with the mathematics skill is accompanied with instruction.
+A student Quantile measure helps to forecast a student’s ability to successfully accomplish the demands of mathematical concepts and skills (Quantile Skills and Concepts or QSCs) at the introductory level with classroom instruction.
+As the Quantile measure of a student increases, the mathematics material he/she is able to manage becomes more difficult.

 Why do we only get one Quantile measure for a student?